microsoft/powercat-business-approvals-kit/docs/learning/instructor-guide/getting-started.md

 ### Setup for scale

 Setup for a class of 20+ students could take up to 20 minutes for each user environment.
 Using an Power Platform Hosted Machine, you can automate a setup of machines without the need to have an active PC connected to the Internet.

-### Installation steps

-1. Inside the [Power Automate Portal](https://make.powerautomate.com), create a new hosted machine.

-2. Run the Approvals Kit Instructor Machine Setup Cloud flow
+You can tse the [Power Platform Setup](./power-platform.md) for the steps to use a Power Platform hosted Cloud PC to assist with the steup process.

 ## Next

-Now that you have either local, docker or Azure VM environment ready move to [Tenant Setup](./tenant-setup.md) to create tenants and apply DLP.
+Now that you have either local or a Power Platform hosted VM environment ready move to [Tenant Setup](./tenant-setup.md) to create tenants and apply DLP.